-- 8.4.1 Pay Scale: \$160 per day - 8.4.2 Incentive for Priority Schools: The District shall pay an incentive in the form of a \$160 stipend to teachers who serve three (3) consecutive student days at a High Priority School or Special Education site.
-To receive the stipend, a short-call reserve teacher must serve three (3) consecutive student days at the same High Priority School or Special Education site.
-Sites qualifying for the incentive are subject to change at the discretion of the District. - 8.4.3 Performance Feedback: Short-call reserve teachers shall also be provided the performance feedback as defined in Section 8.2.6. - 8.5 Site Support for Reserve Teachers: All staff are responsible for the success of students in Minneapolis, and reserve teachers are valued members of the District.
+To receive the stipend, a short-call reserve teacher must serve three (3) consecutive student days at the School or site.
+Sites qualifying for the incentive are subject to change at the discretion of the District.

+- 8.4.3 Performance Feedback: Short-call reserve teachers shall also be provided the performance feedback as defined in Section 8.2.6. - 8.5 Site Support for Reserve Teachers: All staff are responsible for the success of students in Minneapolis, and reserve teachers are valued members of the District.
 Therefore, staff at each site will be designated to welcome all reserves, provide materials and information as needed, and provide support during the day to ensure the success of the reserve teacher.